onceclick/johng.co.uk/_posts/2006-07-17-crazy-fines-from-unite.markdown

 More funny though are the other charges.
 Apparently a crappy chest of drawers is worth ¬£140 and a chair that wouldn't look out of place in a scrap yard is worth ¬£85.
 There are plenty of amusing ones on there so take a look below.

-<strong>IT WOULD BE NICE TO HEAR FROM MY OLD FLATMATES ON THIS ONE.
-PLEASE COMMENT.</strong>
+**IT WOULD BE NICE TO HEAR FROM MY OLD FLATMATES ON THIS ONE.
+PLEASE COMMENT.**
 <div align="center"><a href="http://www.johng.co.uk/wp-content/uploads/2006/07/1qual.jpg"><img width="92" height="128" alt="Page 1" id="image301" src="http://www.johng.co.uk/wp-content/uploads/2006/07/1qual.thumbnail.jpg" /></a>  <a href="http://www.johng.co.uk/wp-content/uploads/2006/07/2qual.jpg"><img width="92" height="128" id="image303" alt="Page 2" src="http://www.johng.co.uk/wp-content/uploads/2006/07/2qual.thumbnail.jpg" /></a></div>